Here at home, you and United Way of the Columbia-Willamette work together to end childhood poverty for all of our neighbors.*

 - 100% increased their knowledge of available health and human services.

 - 100% received appropriate referrals to health and human services providers.

 - Through Hands On Greater Portland, 24,970 volunteer connections were made totaling 88,000 volunteer hours.
 We estimate that’s over $1.7 million worth of service of giving back to our community.

 - Of that total number of volunteers, 998 individuals from companies that partner with United Way are connected to volunteer opportunities, accounting for 3,992 hours of service.
 That’s about $75,000 worth of work going back into the community.

 - Through our partner, Project Access NOW, 3,839 people total increased their access to healthcare by enrolling in the program to receive healthcare services free of charge made possible by volunteer clinicians.

 - 749 volunteers worked with individuals qualifying for the Earned Income Tax Credit filing tax returns through our EITC Initiative.
 That resulted in $5,061,980 in EITC dollars going back into families, and over $21 million going back into the community.

-All outcomes are as assessed by individual partner providers.
+All outcomes from fiscal year 2011-12 as assessed by individual partner providers.